 Cheerleading and sweetness is a big part of positive parenting, but it’s not all about praising children for tiny accomplishments.
 Empowering children through encouragement is a bigger part of positive parenting.

-Praise and encouragement are two different things, and positive parenting is highly focused on the encouragement rather than the praise.
+Praise and encouragement are two different things, and positive parenting (like inductive discipline)is highly focused on encouragement rather than praise.

 Praise can do the opposite of what your desired action is, and while it’s a positive action itself, it can have negative effects.
-This is why positive parenting focuses so heavily on encouraging children rather than praising children.
+This is why positive parenting (like inductive discipline)focuses so heavily on encouraging children rather than praising children.

 Why Praising Children Can Have A Negative Effect

-The problem is, so much praise can have a negative affect on children.
+The problem is, so much praise can have a negative effect on children.

 These comments seem totally harmless.
 However, if someone else was to tell your 6-year-old that they were adorable or brilliant, their response is probably going to be “I know” instead of “thank you.”

 Because your child is already aware they are brilliant and adorable, due to your comment on their performance, they are less likely to attempt a performance like this again, or wow you in another creative way, because you already formed an opinion that they are the best they don’t need to work as hard to prove themselves.

 This is where praising children has a negative effect on our children.

 You could be thinking that positive parenting (like inductive discipline)is all about praising children, but it is not.
 It is all about encouraging children to become their best selves so that they can thrive in adulthood and become good human beings.